 COVID-19 Information for General Contractors

-All construction activities are now open.
+All construction activities are open in Ontario.

 COVID-19 vaccinations are currently available for construction workers in Ontario.
 It is critical for the safety of the industry and our collective public health that you get vaccinated.
 Each public health unit has a vaccine plan tailored to their own community’s needs.
 Find your public health unit.